Where the Past meets the Future

-The School will combine what works best for all girls with what works best for the girls of Pine Ridge, as they begin to hear a long-silenced voice in their classrooms—their own voice, and that of their community.
+The School combines what works best for all girls, with what works best for the girls of the Pine Ridge Indian Reservation.
+It provides them with a strong, supportive environment to succeed in their educational journey as they begin to hear a long-silenced voice in their classrooms, their voice, and that of their community.

 Historically, female members of the Lakota had notable social agency, often owning “the final say” in community decisions, even though their power was not always acknowledged publicly.
-During the boarding school era, young Native girls lost their traditional female role models and their self-identification as leaders began to diminish.
+During the boarding school era, young Native girls were taught (through the assimilation process) that men and women were not equal and their self-identification as leaders began to diminish.

-The all-girls education model will serve the girls of Pine Ridge by combining innovative and traditional ways of educating young women.
+The all-female education model will serve the girls of Pine Ridge Indian Reservation by combining the innovative and traditional ways of educating young women.

-All teaching will be based on the most innovative research on how girls learn best, and we will apply best practices provided by the Young Women's Leadership Network schools across the country.
-While our pedagogical approach is shaped by the expertise of specialists in the fields of education and health and wellness, our school curriculum will remain enriched by cultural components specifically relevant to the Lakota girls of Pine Ridge – including Lakota lifeways, history, and practical applications in different fields of study.
+All teachings are based on the most innovative research on how girls learn best.
+Currently we adapt and apply best practices provided by the Young Women's Leadership Network schools across the country.
+While our pedagogical approach is shaped by the expertise of specialists in the fields of education and health and wellness, our school curriculum is also enriched by cultural components specifically relevant to the Lakota girls of Pine Ridge.
+This includes Lakota life-ways, history, and practical applications in different fields of study.

-Based on three core learning centers, the curriculum will reflect a clear purpose and cultural context that ensures student are building interest and skills in areas most important to the tribe:
+Based on core learning centers, the curriculum reflects a clear purpose and cultural context that ensures student are building interest and skills in areas most important to the tribe:

-Governance and Leadership –students will learn about governance from a historical perspective, especially as it relates to their own cultural history, federal laws and tribal sovereignty law; they will research, observe, and apply principles of both federal and sovereignty law through engaging activities like debate teams; and use these tools and skills to become informed participants and leaders of their own Tribe.
+Indigenous Governance, Treaty Rights, and Leadership –students learn about governance from a historical perspective (especially as it relates to their own cultural history), federal laws and tribal sovereignty law; they will research, observe, and apply principles of both federal and sovereignty law through engaging activities like debate teams; and use these tools and skills to become informed participants and leaders of their own Tribe.

-Art, Communications and Technology - students will learn different forms of creative expression through traditional tribal art forms, baskets, song and dance; and become proficient in advanced forms of technology to use video and other technologies to capture their stories and share their creations.
+Indigenous Art, Traditional and Contemporary Music, Communications and Technology - students learn different forms of creative expression through traditional tribal art forms, beading, sewing, song and dance; and become proficient in advanced forms of technology to use video and other technologies to capture their stories and share their creations.